lamchiomeng/erste/README.md

 Files with prefix "Page" denotes the pages that will be traversed.

-The test scope for this demonstration covers 2 functionality of an the wallet tracking mobile app known as Wallet by BudgetBakers.
+The test scope for this demonstration covers 2 functionality of a wallet tracking mobile app known as Wallet by BudgetBakers.
 The app is obtainable from https://play.google.com/store/apps/details?id=com.droid4you.application.wallet&referrer=utm_source%3Dhome_page

 Functionality 1 :
 Test of Login function.
 In this test, 2 credentials will be pumped into the login page of the app.
 One of the credentials is valid, whle the other is invalid.